-1. The first digit uses an acronym to indicate the codes origin.
+1. The first digit uses an acronym to indicate the code's origin.

-- P indicates powertrain.
+- P indicates the powertrain.

-- B indicates body.
+- B indicates the body.

-- C indicates chassis.
+- C indicates the chassis.

-- U indicates network.
+- U indicates the network.

 3. The third digit indicates the area of the vehicle at fault.
-A 3 indicates an ignition system misfire, a 7 would indicate a problem with the transmission.
+For example, a 3 indicates an ignition system misfire; a 7 indicates a transmission problem.
 There are several.

 4. Both the fourth and fifth digits (01) indicate the specific area.
 For example, the code in the illustration indicates a misfire with the (01) #1 cylinder.
 A P0300 designates a random misfire.
 P0302 indicates a problem with the number two cylinder.